johanbook/docs/docs/development/debugging.md

 A debugger typically allows one to set breakpoints where the application is stopped and its state can inspected and modified.

+## Breakpoints

+A **breakpoint** is a point in the code where the debugger will pause.
+Many debuggers support conditional breakpoints where the debugger only pauses if certain conditions are met.